MicrosoftDocs/machine-learning-server-docs/microsoft-r/resources-opting-out.md

 By default, telemetry data is collected during your usage of Machine Learning Server, Microsoft R Server, and R Client for the purpose of improving products and services.
 Anonymous usage data includes device information, operating system version, regional and language settings, and errors reports.
 Please see the [Microsoft privacy statement](https://privacy.microsoft.com/privacystatement) for a detailed explanation.

-To turn data collection on or off, use [rxPrivacyControl](r-reference/revoscaler/rxprivacycontrol.md) from [RevoScaleR](r-reference/revoscaler/revoscaler.md) on any platform, or [rx-privacy-control](python-reference/revoscalepy/rx-privacy-control.md) from [revoscalepy](python-reference/revoscalepy/revoscalepy-package.md) (Spark only).
+To turn data collection on or off, use [rxPrivacyControl](r-reference/revoscaler/rxprivacycontrol.md) from [RevoScaleR](r-reference/revoscaler/revoscaler.md) on any platform, or [rx_privacy_control](python-reference/revoscalepy/rx-privacy-control.md) from [revoscalepy](python-reference/revoscalepy/revoscalepy-package.md).

 ## Version Requirements